-Older men with the highest testosterone levels have a 30 percent lower risk of cardiovascular events compared to men with a lower testosterone level.
+Older men with the highest testosterone levels have a 30 percent lower risk of cardiovascular events compared to older men with a lower testosterone level.
 That’s what Swedish researchers reported in a study published in the Journal of the American College of Cardiology.

 The Swedes analyzed testosterone levels in nearly 2,500 men, aged 69 to 81, over a five-year period and found that individuals with the highest quartile of testosterone level were far less vulnerable than men at all three lower quartile levels.
 According to the University of Gothenburg researchers, the findings are important because previous reports have been inconsistent about whether there is an association between serum testosterone and cardiovascular events.